 Woods Hole Oceanographic Institution

-I am interested in using sonar systems to study the physical processes that shape the seafloor.
-During this cruise, I have been fortunate to collaborate with Greek colleagues who have similar technical and research interests, and have helped with multibeam sonar mapping efforts conducted with the Aegaeo’s hull-mounted system.
-We have documented very interesting seafloor features that are related to the geologic and volcanic setting of the areas we have visited.
+I am interested in using sonar systems to study the physical processes that shape the sea floor.
+During this cruise, I have been fortunate to collaborate with Greek colleagues who have similar technical and research interests, and have helped with multibeam sonar mapping efforts conducted with the research vessel (R/V) Aegaeo’s hull-mounted system.
+Together we have documented very interesting sea-floor features that are related to the geologic and volcanic setting of the areas we have visited.

-Multibeam sonar systems not only provide information about the depth and shape of the seafloor, but can also be used to identify and describe shipwrecks.
-SeaBED is equipped with a high resolution multibeam sonar system that can provide centimeter-scale information about the seafloor.
-This technology allows us to quickly map the seafloor, and to document the distribution and physical characteristics of shipwrecks.
+Multibeam sonar systems not only provide information about the depth and shape of the sea floor, they can also be used to identify and describe shipwrecks.
+The autonomous underwater vehicle (AUV) SeaBED is equipped with a high resolution multibeam sonar system that can provide centimeter-scale information about the sea floor.
+This technology allows us to map the sea floor quickly, and to document the distribution and physical characteristics of shipwrecks.

-HCMR multibeam specialist Martina Alexandri processes data collected from Aegaeo's multibeam system.
-Two different multibeam systems are being used to acquire seafloor data at different resolutions during Project PHAEDRA 2006.
+Hellenic Center for Marine Research multibeam specialist Martina Alexandri processes data collected from the R/V Aegaeo's multibeam system.
+During Project PHAEDRA 2006, researchers will use two different multibeam systems to acquire sea-floor data at different resolutions.
 Click image for larger view and image credit.

 Precise vehicle navigation is critical to a successful multibeam sonar survey.
-This is straightforward with a ship, which utilizes satellite-based DGPS (Differential Global Positioning System), but is more complex with underwater vehicles which rely upon acoustic navigation.
-SeaBED is equipped with a high-precision navigational system that will ensure high quality data.
-In addition to navigation, it is important that we monitor the motion of the survey platform to ensure that the data are properly positioned on the seafloor.
+This is straightforward with a ship that uses satellite-based DGPS (Differential Global Positioning System), but it is more complex with underwater vehicles which rely upon acoustic navigation.
+The AUV SeaBED is equipped with a high-precision navigational system that will ensure high quality data.
+In addition to navigation, it is important that we monitor the motion of the survey platform to ensure that the data are properly positioned on the sea floor.